-The precise location of Camp Panther is not known.
-Therefore historical climate data was not available.
-As with other locations in Afghanistan, it is expected that summer months are hottest and tend to be dry.
-Additionally, work intensity and clothing/equipment worn posed a greater health risk of heat stress injury than environmental factors alone (Reference 10).
-Managing risk of hot weather operations included monitoring work/rest periods, proper hydration, and taking individual risk factors (e.g., acclimation, weight, and physical condition) into consideration.
-Risk of heat stress/injury was reduced with preventive measures.
+The precise location of Camp Cjunik Bair is not known; therefore, historical climate data was not available.
+As with other locations in Afghanistan, it is expected that summer months are the hottest and tend to be dry.
+Work intensity and clothing/equipment worn pose greater health risk of heat stress/injury than environmental factors alone (Reference 9).
+Managing risk of hot weather operations included monitoring work/rest periods, proper hydration, and taking individual risk factors (e.g., acclimation, weight, and physical conditioning) into consideration.
+Risk of heat stress/injury was reduced with preventive measures